 Inasmuch as Simon Cowell represents “American Idol’s” one more-than-tolerable regular element, it’s disappointing to see his latest producing venture do little more than clone it.
-Yet such is the case with “American Inventor."
-ABC’s dreams of Nielsen glory should test the viability of not-so-new twists on this genre.
+Yet such is the case with “American Inventor,” a slavish “Idol” imitator down to its initials; the minor differences are an extra squabbling judge and a more pronounced freak-show aspect.
+Beyond manipulative, series hits all the customary notes, seeking to find the next great invention and promising “dreams will be shattered” along the way.
+With the show bowing against NCAA basketball, ABC’s dreams of Nielsen glory should test the viability of not-so-new twists on this genre.

 “Not so new,” actually, might be generous.
 A similar program, the Home Shopping Network tie-in “Made in the USA,” aired on cable in the fall, and the producers have been sued by a local program over alleged similarities, apparently prompting a change from the original name, “Million Dollar Idea.”
 Still, there’s scant mystery regarding the project’s inspiration, demonstrating yet again that in TV, avarice is the mother of invention.

 The two-hour launch journeys from city to city, with a quartet of judges — inventor Doug Hall, ad man Ed Evangelista, marketing guru Mary Lou Quinlan and British venture capitalist Peter Jones — giving contestants the thumbs up or down.
 As with “Idol,” aspirants have seemingly been encouraged to argue when rejected, which is unattractive, and then look crushed upon being dismissed.
 The fortunate few, of course, exult and shed tears after making the cut.